On the total volume of the double hyperbolic space: Invariance properties

 \begin{proposition} Assuming Theorem~\ref{theorem_volume_invariant} is true up to dimension $n-1\ge 1$.
-Let $P$ be a polytope in $\mathbb{DH}^n$, then $\mu_u(P)$ is invariant under inversion, and thus $\mu_u(P)$ is invariant under isometry. \end{proposition}
+Let $P$ be a polytope in $\mathbb{DH}^n$, then $\mu(P)$ is invariant under inversion, and thus $\mu(P)$ is invariant under isometry. \end{proposition}

-\begin{proof} Without loss of generality, in the half-space model let $g$ be an inversion that maps $P$ to $Q$ with $y_i=x_i/(x_0^2+\cdots+x_{n-1}^2)$.
-As it is assumed that both $P$ and $Q$ do not contain $x_0=\infty$, thus they also do not contain the origin $O$.
+\begin{proof} Without loss of generality, in the upper half-space model let $g$ be an inversion that maps $P$ to $Q$ with $y_i=x_i/(x_0^2+\cdots+x_{n-1}^2)$.
+As it is assumed that both $P$ and $Q$ are in a finite region in $\mathbb{R}^n$, thus they also do not contain a neighborhood of the origin $O$.
+Denote $P\cap B_r$ by $P'_r$.
+By Lemma~\ref{lemma_SDF_special_2}